Cycles is a great renderer,there’s no doubt about it…I like it a lot and I enjoy using it, mainly, for my still renderings.

 themselves some greater autonomy in expressing in a more eloquent manner their artistic inspirations?

-In this video tutorial I’ve tried to show how much of a difference can make in the final rendering the use of some composite materials in Blender’s internal renderer.
+In this video tutorial I’ve tried to show how much of a difference can make the use of an advanced lighting solution in Blender internal both in terms of rendering quality and speed when having been properly setup.

 Here is the link to this tutorial :